-At December 31, 2019, the Company's financial instruments consist of cash and cash equivalents, short-term investments and accounts payable and accrued liabilities.
+At December 31, 2020, the Company's financial instruments consist of cash and cash equivalents, short-term investments, accounts payable and accrued liabilities and long-term debt and lease liabilities.
 The fair values of these financial instruments approximate their carrying values due to the relatively short-term maturity of these instruments.